HOW TO ORDER

 A sublimation printer can ONLY be used for Sublimation printing.

 The correct .ICC Colour Profiles for your brand of Sublimation Ink, must be be installed on your PC, to ensure that the CMYK is correctly transferred from Screen to Print.

 It is worth bearing in mind, that the avg.
 PC screen, displays in 16milj.
 Colours, and to correctly output that to a 4x Colour Printer, is not a simple task

-ONLY once the printed sublimation page is heated, will you see the true colour of the Sublimation transfer.
+ONLY once the printed sublimation page is heated, will you see the true colour of the Sublimation job.

-The correct .icc profile, will ensure that your transfers will be close to colour correct, however, the type of media being used (Garments-Mugs-Mousepads) etc, will also have an impact on the final result.
+The correct .icc profile, will ensure that your sublimation will be close to colour correct, however, the type of media being used (Garments-Mugs-Mousepads) etc, will also have an impact on the final result.